-At the helm station you will find an accessory switch panel.
-Not all boats are equipped with the same accessories.
+At the helm station you will find an accessory switch panel .
 Consult your dealer for specific information or questions on the accessories included on your boat.
 More detailed descriptions of switch functions are located in Chapter 8 of this manual.